Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 And then they simply gave up.
 Some alloy of disgust and indifference checked the most human instinct, propelling them into a stagnant one-room dementia.
 It was a secret they shared: there were two types of hunger—one in which you would do anything for food, the other in which you could not bring yourself to complete the smallest task for it (201).

 Toward the end, they do venture out for a picnic of grapefruit with hard cheese and crackers, all they have left.
-They sit in a park under yellow-leaved gingko trees, each of the foreigners sitting “Buddha-like,” slowly and delicately consuming their last morsels of food, almost in a ritual, the group surrounded by Japanese families and their children picnicking and enjoying the park.
+They sit in a park under yellow-leaved gingko trees, each of the foreigners sitting “Buddha-like,” slowly and delicately consuming their last morsels of food, almost in a ritual fashion, with the group surrounded by Japanese families and their children picnicking and enjoying the park.

 As a form of protest, Dina decides that she is going to “eat like an American”(203).
-She bites and quickly swallows eats her piece of grapefruit and then asks if anyone is going to eat the last piece, then seeing no response, reaches out and takes it for herself, even though this is a violation of the rules established by the group.
+She bites and quickly swallows eats her piece of grapefruit and then asks if anyone is going to eat the last piece, then seeing no response, reaches out and takes it for herself, even though this is a violation of the rules of decorum established by the group.
 In that moment, she has made herself an outsider: “She ate the last piece, wipes the grapefruit from around her mouth, looked at the semicircle of foreign faces around her, and knew she had done the wrong thing” (203).
-Note that their faces are foreign, even though she has lived with them in one room for weeks.
-She is now estranged from the group.
+Note that their faces are suddenly foreign, even though she has lived with them in one room for weeks.

-The Japanese are not depicted as callous people, but they are oblivious to the dire situation of the foreigners in their midst, believing them to be strange and have odd customs in the first place.
-When Zoltan tries to chase the geese who have landed, hoping to catch one to eat, the people in the park laugh and think it is a comic act, a show he is putting on to entertain them.
-They do not see it for what it is, an act of desperation.
+The Japanese are not depicted as callous people, but they are oblivious to the dire situation of the foreigners living in their midst, believing them to be strange and have odd customs in the first place.
+When Zoltan tries to chase the geese who have landed, hoping to catch one to eat, the people in the park laugh and think he is putting on a show to entertain them.
+They do not see it for what it is, an act of desperation of a starving man.

 In both stories there is also some nostalgia and longing for home, but it the case of the protagonist of “Famine,” it is more a sense of nostalgia for a world which no longer exists.
 The protagonist’s home was with a certain cosmopolitan culture which existed in British Hong Kong over thirty years ago.
 That strata of society which valued the language and culture of the West was her home, her escape from home.
 Now, with Hong Kong becoming a “colony of China,” as she puts it, there may be nowhere for her to go.